40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive-Single-AD/readme.md

 This Terraform template deploys a High Availability pair of FortiGate Next-Generation Firewallis accompanied by the required infrastructure.
 The Template deploys new OCI VCN, with FGv6.4.2 in A/P Regional Subnet, Single Availability domains with Dual Fault domains.
+This also requires an additional OCI configuration for the OCI Fabric connector using IAM roles.

 **_Note: Region, Subnet & FG version can be modified_**.